Dressage: Judges

 Judges are registered through their national federation depending on the judge's experience and training, with the highest qualified being registered with the FEI for international competition.
 Judges are strictly regulated to ensure as consistent marking as possible within the limits of subjectivity, and in FEI competitions, it is expected that all judges' final percentage be within five percent of each other.
+Judges are licensed to judge specific levels and types of competition.

 There is always a judge sitting at C, although for upper-level competition there can be up to seven judges at different places around the arena — at C, E, B, K, F, M, and H — which allows the horse to be seen in each movement from all angles.
 This helps prevent certain faults from going unnoticed, which may be difficult for a judge to see from only one area of the arena.
 For example, the horse's straightness going across the diagonal may be assessed by judges at M and H.

 Although the judge's positions are known by their closest letter, only C, B, & E are actually directly behind their respective marker, with the other judges being on the short sides (on a plane with C, and two metres in from the edge of the arena for M & H, and at the A end of the arena and five metres in from the long side of the arena for F & K) rather than on the long side where the letter would seem to indicate.